Uamuhammad2/CapstoneProject/SCRUM/working_agreement.md

 The primary form of contact shall be through the discord group chat During the sprint, members are expected to check the group chat once a day at minimum and read up on any missed discussions

+## Communications
+- Discord
+- Github
+- Drive

+## Tools
+Members are free to use whichever IDE they are comfortable with provided they are using the technologies outlined in the [technical details](https://github.com/CAPSTONE-2022-2023/Group_20/blob/main/technical_details.md)

 ### Product Owner
 Sunny shall be available for contact on Discord at Sunny#2222 through private message for brief questions 7 days a week during reasonable hours (not in the middle of the night) a response can be expected usually within a few hours.